-Modern Apprenticeships should ensure that there is equality of opportunity for all and any barriers (real or perceived) are addressed to support anyone seeking to enter employment to undertake the Modern Apprenticeship.
+Technical and Professional Apprenticeships should ensure that there is equality of opportunity for all and any barriers (real or perceived) are addressed to support anyone seeking to enter employment to undertake the Technical and Professional Apprenticeship.

-All MAs supported by Skills Development Scotland must conform to any contractual requirements on equal opportunities.
-All employers of Modern Apprentices should have an Equal Opportunities policy statement.
+All Modern, Technical or Professional Apprentices supported by Skills Development Scotland must conform to any contractual requirements on equal opportunities.
+All employers of Modern, Technical or Professional Apprentices should have an Equal Opportunities policy statement.